cloudlumanex/ShopEasy-Nigeria-DevOps/README.md

 **Emmanuel (sky)**
 *DevOps Engineer*

-Founder and CEO of **Lumanex Solutions**, a technology consultancy focused on cloud infrastructure, DevOps automation, and scalable digital platforms for growing businesses.
+Founder and CEO of **Lumanex Solutions**, a technology consultancy

-Focused on building reliable, scalable, and cost-efficient cloud systems for real-world businesses.
+focused on cloud infrastructure, DevOps automation, cost-efficient cloud systems, and scalable digital platforms for growing businesses.